Robert Stewart at the Korea Veteran's Assocation reunion, The Last Hurrah, Winnipeg, Manitoba, August 2011.Historica Canada

 The training was not designed for Korea, really, like, the training was not designed, like what we should have had.
 It was primarily done by nurses, it was primarily for hospital use.
 You’re dealing with an arm off and some guy that’s blind or his clothes are, body and skin is peeled off.
 Those are things that you can’t be trained for that.
 I don’t think, anyways.

-We [3 Battalion, Royal Canadian Regiment] were in division reserve, we just got set up and there was, about two miles away, there was a British group of signalers out laying land lines.
+We [3rd Battalion, Royal Canadian Regiment] were in division reserve, we just got set up and there was, about two miles away, there was a British group of signalers out laying land lines.
 And a mortar came in and got three of them.
-And so these three casualties were brought into our RAP [regimental aid post, attached to a battalion or regiment to provide frontline medical care].
+And so these three casualties were brought into our RAP [Regimental Aid Post].
 And so right away, we’re working with traumatized soldiers.
 Like one guy had an arm blown off and another one, he was dead and another one, his head was gone.
-And he was dead of course.
+And he was dead, of course.
 So this guy with the arm off, we got him out to the hospital anyway and we evacuated by helicopters too.
 But that was the second or third day that we arrived.
 So that was the way we started.

 In the front lines, if somebody’s wounded, you’re interested in keeping him alive.
 So you worry about his breathing, his bleeding and what else?
 Breathing, bleeding and there was another B. I can’t remember.
 But like if he’s not breathing, you try to get him breathing.
 And if he’s got like a wound in his chest, you know that’s a serious thing and it has to be stopped.
 So you try to cover it as best you can.
 Then you would get him on an ambulance and get him out of there or by stretcher bearer, depending on where you were.
 If you’re at the RAP, then you would be calling in a helicopter.
 And that’s one thing in Korea, they did have, they started using helicopters.
 It was a little Bell helicopter [Bell H-13 Sioux], carried two patients.
 But if you had a lot of casualties, like more than about five, because about five, you’re really hustling, you do the best you can with what you’ve got.
 And the best basically that you can do is practice good first aid.
 It’s like coming across a car injury, well, you don’t have a lot of kit to work with.
 You can’t start putting on tractions, so you do what you can and you get them the heck back to somebody that can help.